‘Today’ Bumps Tamron Hall For Megyn Kelly, Is Savannah Guthrie Next?

 Rumors started flowing on social media of NBC whitewashing their Today cast after Tamron Hall made her exit, but others added that it’s more likely that women are expendable, rather than purely people of color.

 But Forbes is also wondering aloud about what adding Megyn Kelly to Today will mean to Savannah Guthrie.
-But Andy Lack of NBC said that the rumors are not credible, as they just signed a healthy five year deal with Savannah Guthrie (though in fairness, NBC just offer Tamron Hall a multi-year multi-million dollar deal while bumping her out of the way for Megyn Kelly).
+But Andy Lack of NBC said that the rumors are not credible, as they just signed a healthy five year deal with Savannah Guthrie (though in fairness, NBC just offered Tamron Hall a multi-year multi-million dollar deal while bumping her out of the way for Megyn Kelly).

 “We just signed Savannah to a massive deal that is longer than Megyn’s.
 A lead anchor role at Today isn’t part of the conversation for Megyn.
 The goal was simply to get someone of Megyn’s talent and caliber through the door at NBC.
 We have not made a decision on her daytime slot.
 It is being discussed.”